Steve Chiotakis: A new study shows dozens of major U.S. companies pay more in salaries to their CEOs than they pay in total corporate taxes.

-Eve Troeh: The Institute for Policy Studies, a liberal-leaning think tank, looked at the hundred most profitable companies in the U.S. and found 25 of them pay CEO salaries that total more than their tax bill.
-Study author Scott Klinger says the government invests in corporations through things like educating the American workforce, maintaining highways.
+Eve Troeh: The Institute for Policy Studies is a liberal leaning think tank that looked at the hundred most profitable companies in the U.S. It found 25 of them pay CEO salaries that total more than their tax bill.
+Study author Scott Klinger says the government invests in corporations through things like educating the workforce, maintaining highways.

 Scott Klinger: And we think companies should pay their fair share.
 They certainly have the money to pay their CEOs quite a bit.

 The report targets big names like Boeing, Verizon and Dow Chemical and how much their CEOs make, versus what they pay in taxes.

 Klinger says one big problem is that when companies make money overseas, they keep it there to avoid taxes.